pmean/build-website/text/05/FalsePositive.md

 Unfortunately, this article is no longer available online.
 But it discusses a recent push to standardize and expand the screening tests for newborns to include 29 different diseases.
-It seems like such an obvious thing to do: let\'s screen for these conditions, because the more we know, the better we are able to care for these children.
+It seems like such an obvious thing to do: let's screen for these conditions, because the more we know, the better we are able to care for these children.

 > *Proponents say that the diseases are terrible and that an early